seanmcquaid/recipe-buddy/README.md

 ### Current Recipes

-1. User can view current recipes saved and edit/delete each one
+1. User can view current recipes saved and delete each one

 ### Search for Recipes